 In some cases, a mental health disorder may be developed.
 If this is the case, we wouldn't recommend outpatient therapy alone.
 This is an example of a time we would recommend a medically supervised detox, residential rehab and further support.

-A specialist addictions nurse will check on you when you are detoxing at home.
+A specialist addiction nurse will check on you when you are detoxing at home.

 An alcohol use disorder can cause various medical complications and behavioural health conditions, so it is important to get professional treatment even if you are detoxing at home.

 Along with local support groups, you can get a nurse or other qualified healthcare provider to help with the process of recovery and assist you throughout the symptoms of alcohol withdrawal.

 By getting a professional to help throughout the withdrawal process, you can avoid serious complications that come with alcohol and the most commonly used drugs.